MiguelEA/nudec_BSM/README.md

 ## Pre-tabulated data

 Stored under ``BasicModules_data/``.
-This includes electron mass dependent (linear response) coefficients for neutrino interaction rates, as well as the interacting QED pressure (as a function of temperature, up to order e<sup>5</sup>) and its first two derivatives.
-See sec.8 of [2511.XXXXX](https://arxiv.org/abs/2511.XXXXX).
+This includes the electron mass dependent (linear response) coefficients for neutrino interaction rates, as well as the interacting QED pressure (as a function of temperature, up to order e<sup>5</sup>) and its first two derivatives.
+See section 8 of [2511.XXXXX](https://arxiv.org/abs/2511.XXXXX) for more details.